top of page

 Navigating the Immigration Interview: Insights and tips for Success

-Why is this taking place ?
+Why is this taking place?

 When will this take place?

-Interviews can happen either at a pre-determined team or can happen quite spontaneously , or at an odd hour.
-Don't Panic !!
-You could be driving , in a Bus or at work or it could even be a bad connection.
-Stay in control, and ask to be called back if needed, since its a wrong time, and ask for time , which will help you be a better frame of mind and place.
+• You could be driving, on a bus, at work, or even dealing with a bad connection.
+Stay in control and ask to be called back if needed.
+Requesting a better time will help you be in a better frame of mind and place.

-How to prepare ?
+How to prepare?

-1. Preparation is Key:
+• Preparation is Key:

 • Review all documentation submitted with your application.

-• Understand the cultural and legal context of New Zealand or the country that you are going to.
+• Understand the cultural and legal context of New Zealand or the country you are going to.

-1. Know Your Story:
+• Know Your Story:

-• The Immigration officer is asking you- about yourself.
-Take a deep breath
+• The immigration officer is asking you about yourself.
+Take a deep breath.

-• Talk about your personal and professional journey clearly
+• Talk about your personal and professional journey clearly.

 • Be ready to discuss your reasons for immigration and future plans.

-• You can always refer to notes or documents if needed
+• You can always refer to notes or documents if needed.

-1. Stay Calm and Confident:
+• Stay Calm and Confident:

-• Nervousness is normal, but stay calm and confident
+• Nervousness is normal, but stay calm and confident.

-• Practice relaxation techniques to manage anxiety.(Breathe in Breathe out)
+• Practice relaxation techniques to manage anxiety (breathe in, breathe out).

-1. Honesty is the Best Policy:
+• Honesty is the Best Policy:

 • Address any changes in your situation since submitting the application.

-1. Cultural Awareness:
+• Cultural Awareness:

-• Be respectful and you should get a respectful response
+• Be respectful and you should get a respectful response.

 • Demonstrate respect for the local culture.

-1. Ask for Clarification:
+• Ask for Clarification:

 • Ensure you understand each question before responding.
-(Important)

-1. Follow-Up Promptly:
+• Follow-Up Promptly:

 • If additional documents or information are requested, respond promptly.